zlei1/zlei1.github.io/_posts/2017-12-20-rails-must-inatsll-development-gems.markdown

 ---
 layout: post
-title: "development rails must install gems"
+title: "7 must have Development Gems to install on every project"
 date: 2017-12-20
 categories: rails
 ---